Financial Statements Release

 The Board’s proposal for the use of distributable funds

-The parent company of Herantis Pharma group is Herantis Pharma Plc whose distributable equity was 9.2 million euros according to balance sheet December 31, 2017.
-Herantis Pharma Plc had no essential revenue in 2017.
-The financial result of the parent company for 2017 was -2.5 million euros.
+The parent company of Herantis Pharma group is Herantis Pharma Plc whose distributable equity was 7.2 million euros according to the balance sheet December 31, 2018.
+Herantis Pharma Plc had no essential revenue in 2018.
+The financial result of the parent company for 2018 was -2.2 million euros.

 These financial statements have been prepared according to generally accepted accounting practices, local legislation, and the rules of the First North market.
 The figures in the financial statements are audited.
 The figures are individually rounded from exact figures.